- Our Community

 - Health & Wellness Map

-Situated in Lake Nona’s Laureate Park near Canvas Restaurant & Market and Lake House is “Glass House,” a stunning work of installation art conceived and constructed by Brooklyn-based artist Tom Fruin.
+Situated in Lake Nona’s Laureate Park near Canvas Restaurant & Market and Dockside is “Glass House,” a stunning work of installation art conceived and constructed by Brooklyn-based artist Tom Fruin.
 This kaleidoscopic piece utilizes reclaimed materials and celebrates overlooked landmarks by pulling cues from sustainable urban design and American folk art, all while eliciting the spiritual qualities of stained glass.